mohitmishra786/underTheHoodOfExecutables/Ch-1-The-Mystery-Of-Executable-Size/Why is my "Hello World" so Big?.md

 Wait, what?
 Over 16 kilobytes just to print a simple message?
 That's thousands of times larger than our source code!
 Let's investigate why.

+## Executable Files: Not Just Your Code

+An executable file on Linux is not merely a raw dump of your compiled C code.
+Instead, it's a meticulously organized structure containing various segments of information crucial for the operating system to load and execute your program.

+These segments serve diverse purposes:

+* **Code Segment (`.text`):** This section houses the heart of your program - the compiled machine instructions generated from your C code.
+It's where the `printf` function call and the loop logic in a more complex program would reside.
+* **Data Segments (`.data`, `.rodata`, `.bss`):** These segments hold the variables and constants used by your program.
+Initialized global variables find their home in `.data`, constant values (like the string "Hello, world!") reside in `.rodata`, and uninitialized global variables are allocated space in `.bss`.
+* **Header Information:** Executable files begin with a header that acts as a guide for the operating system.
+It contains essential metadata about the program, such as:
+    * The type of architecture it's designed to run on (e.g., x86-64).
+    * Entry point: The address within the code segment where execution should begin.
+    * Section information: The layout and sizes of the various segments within the file.
+* **Symbol Table:** This table plays a critical role in linking (which we'll explore in-depth in later posts).
+It maps function and variable names used in your code to their corresponding addresses within the executable.
+This mapping is essential for resolving references between different parts of your program or when linking with external libraries.
+* **Relocation Information:**  This section comes into play when your program is loaded into memory.
+It contains instructions for the linker to adjust memory addresses within the code, ensuring that references to functions, variables, and data structures point to the correct locations.
+* **Debugging Information:** If you compile your program with debugging symbols (using the `-g` flag with `gcc`), the executable file will also include debug information.
+This information allows debuggers like `gdb` to correlate machine instructions back to your original C code, making it possible to step through your program line by line and inspect variables during execution.

 ## Peering Inside the Executable

 To understand what makes up our executable, we'll use `objdump`, a powerful tool for examining binary files.
 Let's look at the program's sections: